 H4 EAD Renewal Cost and Processing Time in 2026

 Renewing your H4 EAD in 2026 is more expensive and more time-sensitive than it used to be.
-The automatic extension safety net — which once gave you up to 540 extra days to keep working while your renewal was pending — was eliminated on October 30, 2025.
+The automatic extension safety net — which once gave you up to 540 extra days to keep working while your renewal was pending — was eliminated for renewals filed on or after October 30, 2025.
 That changes the math completely.

 Here is what to expect in terms of cost, timeline, and what happens if your renewal is late.